Youth Suicide - Information For Schools - Intervention

 - Informing administration of results of risk assessment and determining next steps.

 Separate suicidal student from lethal means if the means are on or near the student.
-For example, if a weapon is near the student, such as in a backpack., leave the backpack and take the student to another room.
+For example, if a weapon is near the student, such as in a backpack, leave the backpack and take the student to another room.
 Be sure authorities are alerted.
-See below.
-If student has pills on him/her, ask if you can hold the pills for him/her while you are talking.
+If the student has pills on him/her, ask if you can hold the pills for him/her while you are talking.

 Call the police when the student is in possession of a weapon, such as a gun, knife, or other dangerous item.
-Secure the area and prevent other students from entering the room or area or by removing students to the hall or other classrooms.
-Since lethal means must be removed without putting anyone in danger and remain least restrictive, immediately notify your school resource officers or local law enforcement agency.
+Secure the area by either removing students to another classroom or area, or by preventing them from entering the room or area.
+Since lethal means must be removed without putting anyone in danger, and remain least restrictive, immediately notify your school resource officers or local law enforcement agency.
 Law enforcement officers have special training to de-escalate a situation that can very quickly become dangerous.
 If a student requires evacuation by ambulance, the police need to be notified.

 Guidelines for a Student Suicide Attempt on School Premises